dwarvesf/playground/_memo/software-development-life-cycle-101.md

 “How will we get what we want?”
 This phase starts by turning the software specifications into a design plan called the Design Specification.
 All stakeholders then review this plan and offer feedback and suggestions.
 It’s crucial to have a plan for collecting and incorporating stakeholder input into this document.
 Failure at this stage will almost certainly result in cost overruns at best and the total collapse of the project at worst.

-The list below is just as general as possible but those artifacts are the least we could have after finishing System Design stage
+The list below is just as general as possible but those artifacts are the least we could have after finishing System Design stage.

 **Information Architecture Design** (IA): The foundation of information which will be presented to connect the user to the content they're looking for when using the software.